5 Easy Frozen Broccoli Recipes That Use Up the Bag

 For a long time, I thought frozen vegetables were inferior to fresh.
 I’d walk quickly past the freezer aisle with my nose in the air because I just assumed if I wanted to eat well, fresh was the only way to go.
 It turns out, I was all wrong.
-Since frozen vegetables are flash-frozen at their peak level of freshness, they’re equal to and sometimes superior to fresh vegetables’ nutrition.
-Since then, I’ve embraced the freezer aisle and, without a doubt, frozen broccoli is my favorite choice.
-I find it cooks up to taste closest to fresh and has limitless possibilities.
-I am never without a bag or two in my freezer — it makes for the start of an easy, wholesome dinner on busy weeknights.
+Because frozen vegetables are flash-frozen at their peak ripeness, they’re equal to and sometimes superior to the nutrition in the produce section.
+Since learning this, I’ve embraced the freezer aisle and, without a doubt, frozen broccoli is my favorite choice.
+I find the dinner possibilities to be limitless, and tend to turn to these frozen broccoli recipes again and again.
+Now, I am never without a bag or two in my freezer — it makes for the start of easy, wholesome dinners on busy weeknights.

 1. Use it in a stir-fry.

 Frozen broccoli and stir-fry are a perfect match.
 The high heat means your broccoli will be crispy-tender, not soggy.
 To make dinner extra quick and easy, pick up a bag of frozen pre-cooked rice or even cauliflower rice to serve it over.
 It’s sure to be faster than takeout — and a lot healthier.

 Try the recipe from Dessert for Two.